testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 This rule provides the following options:

-- `eventModules`: array of strings.
+- `eventModules`: string, or array of strings.
+Defines which event module should be linted for sync event methods.
 The possibilities are: `"fire-event"` and `"user-event"`.
-Defaults to `["fire-event", "user-event"]`
+Defaults to `"fire-event"`.

-### `eventModules`

-This option gives you more granular control of which event modules you want to report, so you can choose to only report methods from either `fire-event`, `user-event` or both.

-Example:
+### Example:

 ```js
 module.exports = {